 - Sound recordings

-- For sound recordings the rules differs.
+- For sound recordings the rules differ.
 The copyright for this type of recording doesn’t belong to the author, but to the maker.
 A maker is the person by whom the arrangements necessary for the first fixation of the sounds are undertaken.

 - Government of Canada works

 - Any material that is created for, by or under the direction or control of the federal government is owned by the Government of Canada.

 - Performances by performers

 - If a performer’s dance or song or other artistic routine is recorded, whom does the copyright belong to: the recorder of the piece or the performer?
 It belongs to the performer.

 - If the signal is produced by the broadcaster, then the broadcaster is the owner of the signal.

 Why does my employer own the copyright to my work?